math-comp/hierarchy-builder/README.md

 Given a structure one can develop its theory, and that theory becomes automatically applicable to all the examples of the structure.
-One can also declare alternative interfaces, for convenience or backward compatibility, and provide glue code linking thse interfaces to the structures part of the hierarchy.
+One can also declare alternative interfaces, for convenience or backward compatibility, and provide glue code linking these interfaces to the structures part of the hierarchy.

 HB commands compile down to Coq modules, sections, records, coercions, canonical structure instances